 Step 2: Reservation of company name

-- Before Tetra Consultants proceeds to set up a company in Thailand, we will search and reserve your company name through the Department of Business Development.
+- Before Tetra Consultants proceeds to set up a company in Thailand, we will search and reserve your company name through the Department of Business Development of the Ministry of Commerce.
 Our team will reserve your company’s name for up to 30 days.
 Each application allows you to submit up to 3 names.

 Step 3: Preparation of the required documents to register company in Thailand